rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 any NP-problem can be represented as a series of PCS evaluation proofs, including our desired witness that $s_n = F^n(s_0)$.

-A PCS of course also has soundness and completeness properties:
+A PCS has soundness and completeness properties, as well as a binding property:

 **Completeness:** For every maximum degree bound $D = \poly(\l) \in \Nb$ and publicly agreed upon $d \in \Nb$: